Flotomate/product_docs/source/knowledge-management/kb-permission.rst

 Types of Permissions
 --------------------

-1. **View Permission**: In a private Article/FAQ the author can explicitly mention who can view the content.
+1. **Read Permission**: In a private Article/FAQ the author can explicitly mention who can view the content.
 He/she can select individual requesters and also requester groups.
 In a public content every requester has the view right.

 .. _kb-pub-2: